 Wayne Gretzky Canada stats

 As hockey’s biggest star, Wayne Gretzky never had a problem stepping up on the international stage.
 Below are his stats from his appearances with the Canadian national team.

 |1987 Canada Cup||9||3||18||21|

 Wayne Gretzky as an NHL owner and coach

 By the end of the 1990s, Wayne Gretzky had hung up his skates.
 The Great One wasn’t going to leave hockey behind forever, though.

 In 2000, the former forward was linked with a deal to become a part-owner, governor, and head of hockey operations for the Phoenix Coyotes.
 While it took some time to get the deal over the line — that’s the story of the franchise — things finally got going.

 Then, in 2005, he took it a step further.

 The Great One stepped behind the bench and became the team’s head coach.
-Despite his talent, things didn’t go well.
+Despite his talent (and willingness to talk a bit of trash), things didn’t go well.
 He spent four full seasons calling the shots and never led his team to more than 38 wins.
 The Coyotes failed to reach the playoffs, and after they experienced some financial issues and a bankruptcy filing, the living legend left the organization for good.